Ploy (board game): Game mechanics

 The following game mechanics are identical for all variations of play.

 Object of the game is to capture the opponent's Commander, or all of his other pieces.

 It is played with a set of 15 pieces (2-handed) or 9 pieces (4-handed and partnership games) per player.
 The different classes of pieces have horizontal, vertical and/or diagonal "movement direction indicators" embossed on them, and movements are limited by class.
-A piece that has one line (Shield) may move one space on the grid, in the indicated direction; a piece with two lines (Probe) may move up to two spaces, in one of the two directions; a piece with three lines (Lance) may move up to three spaces in one direction; the Commander may move one space in one of four directions.
-Pieces may change direction of movement by "rotating".
-Only the Shield may move and rotate on a single turn; the other classes may either move or rotate on a single turn.
+A piece that has one line (Shield) may move one space on the grid, in the indicated direction; a piece with two lines (Probe) may move up to two spaces, in one of the two directions; a piece with three lines (Lance) may move up to three spaces in one of the three directions; the Commander may move one space in one of four directions.
+The Shield may move, rotate or move and rotate in a single turn; the other classes may either move or rotate in a single turn.